 What’s a retainer?

-A dental retainer is a device that fits over or behind your teeth to keep them in position.
-These appliances are most often used after treatment with braces to maintain the changes made to your teeth once braces have been removed.
+A dental retainer is a device that fits over or behind your teeth to keep them in position after treatment with braces.

-How do retainers work and why do you have to wear a one after braces?
+How do retainers work and why do you have to wear one after braces?

 Let’s be honest, wearing braces isn’t something you do for fun.
 You’ve worked hard and probably endured some discomfort to get a smile you’re happier with, and the last thing you want is for your teeth to start moving out of position again.
 That’s where your teeth retainer comes in.